 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The government did not have any items that qualify for reporting in this category.

 L. Adoption of Governmental Accounting Standards Board Statements

-The Authority adopted the provisions of GASB Statement No. 84, "Fiduciary Activities".
-The adoption of this statement had no effect on previously reported amounts.
+The Authority adopted the provisions of GASB Statement No. 87, "Leases".
+The adoption of this statement changed the classification of certain assets in the financial statements.